PAC Executive 2019-2020

 Step 1: The Teacher: Call the teacher and discuss the problem as soon as possible.
 We've found that if a problem exists and a solution isn't tried early, then small problems become big ones.

-Step 2: The Principal/Vice-Principal: If a concern still exists, enlist the help of Mrs. Kaban or Mrs. Zummack to discuss the issue or arrange a meeting.
+Step 2: The Principal/Vice-Principal: If a concern still exists, enlist the help of Mrs. Cole or Mr. Grisedale to discuss the issue or arrange a meeting.

-Step 3: The Assistant Superintendent: Mrs., Lisa Carson is the Assistant Superintendent assigned to our school.
-She is willing to assist with problems that cannot be resolved at the school level.
-You can reach her at 561-6800.
+Step 3: The Assistant Superintendent: Assistant Superintendents Kap Manhas or Lee Karpenko are willing to assist with problems that cannot be resolved at the school level.
+You can reach them at 561-6800.